paturikaustubh/wok-of-fame/README.md

 ## Technical Details

-- **Frontend Framework:** Flikipedia is built using [React.js](https://reactjs.org/), a powerful JavaScript library for building user interfaces.
+- **Frontend Framework:** Wok of Fame is built using [React.js](https://reactjs.org/), a powerful JavaScript library for building user interfaces.

 - **Styling:** I've used [Bootstrap](https://getbootstrap.com/).